nhutle/AngularJS-practice/README.md

 3. Open ```localhost:3000``` to see the result.

-### Note: AngularJS without generator and ui-router and restangular also.
+### Next plan
+* Using angular generator for a better folder structure.
+* Using ui-router and restangular.
+* Modularize app to components: header, calendar, posts.